amitnino/superduper-fullstack-shopping-site/README.md

 # Cart :

 Handles all cart functions such as adding item to cart, removing item from cart, completing orders etc.
-Once user logs in, if there is an open cart,
+Once user logs in, if there is an open cart, the Api will add the cart to the response !
-!
 All requests in this path return in response the new "state" of the cart from database.